A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Results

-In the context of the bipartite graph $B$, these algorithms are used to detect communities of users who are more likely to interact with content items within their community than with content items outside their community.
+\subparagraph{CSS Metrics} In the context of the bipartite graph $B$, these algorithms are used to detect communities of users who are more likely to interact with content items within their community than with content items outside their community.
 These communities can be interpreted as echo chambers, where users are exposed to information that reinforces their existing beliefs and opinions, if these communities are communities of like-minded people with similar attributes.
-To asses the similarity between different users in communities, different metrics are used. \paragraph{Data-driven CSS Echo Chamber Metrics} Various metrics were used for political leaning estimation of users and correspondingly in the next step for echo chamber detection.
-Metrics differ based on the underlying data set: interaction-based vs. content-considering and in their granularity.
-As content-considering methods are used either to measure cross-cutting content exposure of users to detect content-based echo chambers or to estimate user attributes like political leaning for interaction analysis between specific groups of these attributes, metrics for both research directions differ, too.
-One other distinction can be made between connectionist and positional approaches, where the former concentrate on the network of connections between nodes and how they act as a pathway for diffusion, and the latter concentrate more on how patterns of relations define roles inside networks and less on how the path structure connects nodes throughout a population \cite{oxford1}.
-Thus, the following categories of metrics are obtained: interaction metrics, cross-cutting content metrics, centrality measures for node-level granularity, polarization, and homophily metrics for group and network levels.
+To asses the similarity between different users in communities, different metrics are used.